hamk-ai-autumn2024/ai_generated_examples/README.md

 7. Exit and save results to database.

 Include comprehensive error checking.
 Create indexes for the most widely used listing and search operations (ordered by name and ordered by price).

+# maze_llm.py

+Create JS program to generate random mazes, which have at least one solution.
+Draw the maze using HTML5 Canvas and include a button to generate a new maze..
+Output everything as 1 fully functional HTML5 file.

+# text_editor.html

+Generate a code for a modern comprehensive text editor, which works in web browser.
+Use fixed width font.
+Use standard Windows keyboard short cuts, include ability to save and load text files.
+Make sure it is responsive and mobile friendly.
+Show line numbers.
+Do not use alert or prompt.
+Include everything 1 HTML5 file.

+# p5_animation.html
+Create an amazing animation multicolor and interactive using p5js